The Revival of Distribution Law

 April 23 & 24, 2026

-Conference organized by the Laboratory for Innovation, Communication, and Markets (LICeM, UR-UM 213), with support from the Social Sciences Division of the University of Montpellier, the SVA consulting firm, and the CIAM Serge Lazareff.
+Conference organized by the Innovation, Communication, and Market Laboratory (LICeM, UR-UM 213), with support from the Social Sciences Division at the University of Montpellier, the SVA consulting firm, and the CIAM Serge Lazareff.

 Under the academic supervision of Jean-Louis Respaud, Associate Professor (HDR), University of Montpellier,

-& Mélanie Cescut-Puore, Doctor of Law, qualified as an Associate Professor, University of Montpellier
+& Mélanie Cescut-Puore, Ph.D. in Law, qualified as an Associate Professor, University of Montpellier

-The question now arises as to whether this catalytic role will endure in the face of new practices (online distribution, direct-to-consumer channels, partnerships) and emerging legal issues (digital law, compliance, environmental law, and agri-food law).
+The question now arises as to whether this catalytic role will persist in the face of new practices (online distribution, short supply chains, partnerships) and emerging legal areas (digital law, compliance, environmental law, and agri-food law).

-These two days are therefore intended to assess the legacy of distribution law and examine its future along two lines: first, by revisiting its connections with traditional disciplines, and second, by exploring its interactions with new areas of law.
+The goal of these two days is therefore to assess the legacy of distribution law and examine its future along two lines: first, by reexamining its connections to traditional legal disciplines, and second, by exploring its interactions with new areas of law.

 Program